annecmg/annecmg.github.io/index.md

 # News

+## September 2025

+* New Msc thesis students are starting!
+** Mate Zoltai will analyze sequencing data to study small RNA-based communication in virus-vector-plant interactions.
+This is a collaboration with with [Emilyn Matsumura](https://www.wur.nl/en/persons/emilyn-matsumura.htm), Laboratory of Virology WUR
+** Vural Yurt will study prophage evolution in the Salmonella pangenome

 ## June 2025

 * Tomer Sardjoe started his Msc thesis on phylogenetic and machine learning approaches for the estimation of gene co-occurrences in bacterial pangenomes.
 Welcome!